xzhong86/MyKeyboard/README.md

   Base on [TMK Core](https://github.com/tmk/tmk_core) firmware.

+  Because of the tmk/tmk_core is not sync with tmk/tmk_keyboard/tmk_core, I added tmk_keyboard as submodule here.
+But only tmk_core is used.

   Reference to [TMK Firmware](https://github.com/tmk/tmk_keyboard).

   Use GPLv3 License.
 TMK code and submodules have its own license.